There's no time like the present to launch your venture.

 + Regulated industries dependent on industry norms

-According to InBia, Business Incubators typically charge monthly program fees or membership dues in exchange for office/desk space and access to program offerings.
+According to InBia, if you are a tech incubator, you typically charge monthly program fees or membership dues in exchange for office/desk space and access to program offerings.
 Incubators offer programs to member companies that typically include mentoring, education/training, and informal learning opportunities.

 Incubators also host events to provide networking and learning opportunities for both member companies and the local community.
 Member companies are usually required to apply to ensure they meet the incubator’s criteria or mission (industry, stage of company, founder demographics, etc.).